BioKT/ResDocs/docs/Gromacs/installation.md

 sudo port install openmpi
 ```

-Now we need a compiler that supports OpenMPI
+Now we need a compiler that supports OpenMPI.
+As of today August 16 - 2023, the openmpi-devel-gcc49 port is obsolete.
+It has been replaced by the port "openmpi-gcc7" as can be seen here: https://ports.macports.org/port/openmpi-devel-gcc49/
+Therefore the replaced version is indicated.

 ```
-sudo port install openmpi-devel-gcc49
+sudo port install openmpi-devel-gcc49 sudo port install openmpi-gcc7
 ```

 Finally, we can follow the steps above but now we need a more complex cmake instruction